meltoner/agrofelis/components/vehicle-steering/readme.md

 ## Steering PCB Driver

 Facilitating the operation of linear actuators, assessing how much they have moved in relation to the applied voltage and friction of the wheel with the ground, as well as monitoring current consumption to detect high or no resistance, a customized board was devised.
 This board serves the dual purpose of organizing the various electronic components and tidying the cables per actuator and sensor.
-The shield was designed to be independent of the microcontroller, allowing and for example instead of an Arduino Mega be able to employ an Arduino Mega Pro or an ESP32.
+The shield was designed to be independent of the microcontroller, allowing for example instead of an Arduino Mega an Arduino Mega Pro or an ESP32.
 Remarkably, the PCB was designed in such a way that it can be cut in half, enabling it to drive two separate linear actuators or similar components within the system.

 The designed PCB, outlining the hosted components, input and output pins and their respective functions, is presented below.